Barbog/deja-website/pages/burn-etiquette.en.md

 typora-root-url: ../static
 ---

+**Burn Etiquette**

+​	The Principles aka The Code of the Republic

+​	Consent and Boundaries

+​	Photo/Video Policy

+​	Bring Your Own Cup

+​	Leave No Trace

+​	Hygiene

+​	Participation

+​	Volunteering

+​	Participation

+(new page)

 DeJā is governed by eleven guidelines for how we behave towards each other as participants.
 These are not rules, they are a source of inspiration from which you to take to heart and interpret for yourself.

 **The Code of the Republic**